valancej/documentation/_posts/services/databases/2014-08-28-postgresql.md

 ### 9.2

 The **default version** of PostgreSQL on Codeship is **9.2**, which runs on the default port of `5432`.
-You don't need any special configuration to use it at all.
+No additional configuration is required to use version 9.2.

 ### 9.3

 In addition we also have version **9.3** installed and configured identically.
 You can use this version by specifying port `5433` in your database configuration.

 For Rails based projects you also need to work around our auto-configuration.
-Please add the following command to your setup steps.
+Please add the following command to your _Setup Commands_.

 ```shell
 sed -i "s|5432|5433|" "config/database.yml"